docopt/docopt.net/README.rst

 Differences from reference python implementation
 ======================================================================
-This port should be fully docopt language compatible with the python reference implementation.
+- This port should be fully docopt language compatible with the python reference implementation.

+- Because C# is statically typed, the return dictionary is of type ``IDictionary<string,ValueObject>`` where ``ValueObject`` is a simple wrapper class around entry values.

 Installation
 ======================================================================